Wild Things (film): Plot

 Ray and his partner, Detective Gloria Perez, investigate Suzie's disappearance.
 Her blood and teeth are found at the beach, while her car is located abandoned at a bus terminal.
 The D.A.'s office again insists that Ray drop the case, but he asks Gloria to watch Sam.
-Sam shows Gloria his files from the school on Kelly, which suggests she is troubled and violent.
+Sam shows Gloria his counseling file on Kelly, which suggests she is troubled and violent.
 Meanwhile, Ray goes to the Van Ryans' guest house to confront the scared and upset Kelly, but they end up shooting each other.
-Sandra rushes over as Ray stumbles out of the house; he has sustained a gunshot wound to the shoulder, while Sandra discovers Kelly dead from two shots to the chest.
+Sandra rushes over as Ray stumbles out of the house with a gunshot wound to the shoulder, while Sandra discovers Kelly dead from two shots to the chest.
 Ray claims he was forced to shoot Kelly in self-defense.
-No charges are filed against him, but he is dismissed from the force for disobeying orders.
+No charges are filed against him, but he is discharged from the force for disobeying orders.

 It is revealed that Sam is in cahoots with Ray.
 Although Sam is displeased that Ray killed Kelly instead of simply framing her for Suzie's murder, he agrees that they now have fewer loose ends to deal with.
 The two go sailing on Sam's boat, where Sam attempts to kill Ray.
 When Ray fights back, he is shot and killed with a speargun by Suzie, who staged her murder with Sam.
-Suzie reveals she was motivated to kill Ray to avenge the murder of her best friend, Davey, whom Ray wrongly shot to death and framed as a self-defense killing.
-Sam reluctantly accepts a drink from Suzie, who assures him she will not double-cross him; however, upon drinking it, he realizes she has poisoned it before Suzie knocks him overboard and sails into the sunset.
+Suzie reveals she was motivated to kill Ray to avenge the murder of her best friend, Davey, whom Ray wrongly shot, then staged as a self-defense killing.
+Sam reluctantly accepts a drink from Suzie, who assures him she will not double-cross him; however, upon drinking it, he realizes she has poisoned it before Suzie knocks him overboard and sails into the sunset, leaving Sam's body to float in the ocean.
+In the Everglades, Gloria learns the truth about Duquette’s corruption and his crimes.

-Suzie was the ultimate mastermind of the plot: Upon finding that Sam and Kelly were in a sexual relationship, Suzie blackmailed Sam with photographs of the two using drugs during sex, convincing him to help with her scheme.
+Suzie was the ultimate mastermind of the plot.
+Upon finding out that Sam and Kelly were in a sexual relationship, Suzie blackmailed Sam with photographs of the two using drugs during sex, convincing him to help with her scheme.
 Suzie subsequently orchestrated the meeting between Sam and Ray at a local bar.
 During her staged murder on the beach, Suzie pulled out her own teeth with pliers to make her death appear legitimate.
 Ray shot Kelly first before shooting himself in the shoulder to pretend he killed her in self-defense.
-Finally, with Kelly, Ray, and Sam all dead, Suzie is met by Kenneth, who gives her a briefcase full of cash that he describes as "just walking around money" and a check for millions of dollars.
+With Kelly, Ray, and Sam all dead, Suzie is met by Kenneth, who gives her a briefcase full of cash that he describes as "just walking-around money" and a check for millions of dollars.
 As she leaves, he tells her to "be good" before taking her drink.